Lowry War: Deployment of federal troops

 At Lowry's cabin, the outlaws and the posse exchanged fire for some time until the former went silent.
 The posse figured that they had either run low on ammunition or were trying to bait a trap and continued to fire at the home.
 In reality, the outlaws and the Lowry family slipped out of a secret door on the south wall of the house (unguarded by the posse since it had no obvious exits) and went into Back Swamp.
 About 30 minutes later they encountered McKay's group and fired upon them, wounding two and killing one, Giles Inman.
 The outlaws escaped and later Lowry sent his apologies to Inman's father for killing his son.
 On April 29 the outlaws raided a plantation in Richmond County, stealing a cart full of corn and driving it to Scuffletown, where its contents were distributed to the locals.
 They then returned the cart and mules to the plantation.
 They acted similarly when they robbed the Argyle plantation, returning the wagon they used to cart away their goods.
-They also attempted to rob John McNair, who was reportedly rich, but upon finding that he only had $15 dollars in his possession they returned his money.
+They also attempted to rob John McNair, who was reportedly rich, but upon finding that he only had $15 in his possession they returned his money.

 Shortly after midnight on May 10, the Lowry Gang entered Lumberton and broke Tom Lowry and Forney Oxendine out of the county jail.
 The next morning Thomas conducted a fruitless search for the gang members.
 Feeling the troops would be more useful elsewhere, on May 17 Morgan ordered Thomas' men out of the county.
 The authorities were greatly demoralised by this point, and in June the "compact" of men who had ambushed Applewhite declared they were too exhausted to continue searching for the outlaws.